 Amongst other things, I am a social policy scholar-activist-practitioner.
 I'm currently a writer, still a PhD candidate at the University of Melbourne’s School of Social and Political Sciences, and formerly a public servant.

-Broadly, I study and practise intersectionality, Black and women-of-colour feminisms, and the sociology of inequality and difference.
+Broadly, I study and practise intersectionality, Black and women-of-colour feminisms, critical race theory, the sociology of inequality and difference, and qualitative methodologies.
 I’m interested in responding to the structural drivers of complex social challenges.

 I acknowledge that I’m a racialised settler living on unceded Wurundjeri lands (which you probably know as Melbourne, Australia — because that’s what settler colonialism has taught us).